dcbanaynal-blip/BookWise/docs/bookkeeping-system-plan.md

 ## 7. Security and Validation

 - **Input Validation**: FluentValidation or .NET data annotations on DTOs; server-side checks for amount balance, valid dates, allowed MIME types.
-- **Authentication**: Firebase Authentication handles user sign-in; only pre-authorized emails seeded in the `Users` table may complete onboarding.
-The API verifies Firebase ID tokens via Firebase Admin SDK and maps the token UID/email to internal user records.
+- **Authentication**: Firebase Authentication handles user sign-in; only pre-authorized emails seeded in the `Users`/`UserEmails` tables may complete onboarding.
+The API now enforces this allowlist by rejecting any verified Firebase token whose email is not present in `UserEmails`.
+On startup the database seeds an initial `Admin` account for `dcbanaynal@fadi.com.ph` so environments immediately have a privileged operator.
 - **Role-Based Access Control**: Custom authorization policies leverage Users/roles once Firebase tokens are validated; enforce roles like `Admin`, `Accountant`, `Viewer` for posting entries, running reports, or viewing receipts.
 - **Data Integrity**: Database constraints (FKs, CHECKs), transaction scopes for multi-table mutations, background job retries with idempotency keys.
 - **Secrets & Compliance**: Store connection strings/keys in Azure Key Vault or user secrets; enforce TLS and encrypt receipt binaries at rest through SQL Server Transparent Data Encryption or column-level encryption.